Self Managed Super Fund (SMSF) Investment in NDIS is a hot topic.

 Using your Self Managed Super Fund to invest in NDIS property is a mid-to-long term investment that can supplement your super to fund the retirement you want and deserve.
 Having a self-managed superannuation fund gives you the ability to leverage your super, by borrowing money from a lender, to be able to make more sizable investment purchases, such as NDIS Property.

-Our team at NDIS PROPERTY AUSTRALIA are here to assist you determine your ideal investment plan based on your current situation and goals.
-Our consultants will offer you advice based on the current market situation and help you find a property that aligns with your goals and will provide you with the best returns on your investment and your future.
+Our team at NDIS PROPERTY AUSTRALIA are here to help you determine your ideal investment plan based on your current situation and goals.
+Our consultants will help you understand the current market situation and assist you to find a property that aligns with your goals and will provide you with the best returns on your investment and your future.
 There are many rules and regulations around buying NDIS property such as the type, style and location of property.
-And buying NDIS property within SMSF attracts additional considerations.
-To enable you to purchase NDIS Property with SMSF our team are here to advise you and help you through the process.
+Buying NDIS property within SMSF attracts additional considerations.

 Ready to talk to us about using your SMSF to buy a NDIS Investment Property?